 Part Two, Year One—A Brave New World, ebook

-> The whole, 4-part, far-out story will be in print and all formats this fall
+Coming Soon The whole, far-out story will be in print and all formats this winter

-> Conch, nautilus and triton blasts combine to fill the air with strange, beautiful music.
+Conch, nautilus and triton blasts combine to fill the air with strange, beautiful music.
 Ancient, universal tones swell, exist brief moments—and melt away into bird song and silence.
 Everywhere—nature—beauty, lush woods, fields, meadows and streams—life.
 Country air smells sweet and clean.
 Another glorious, hallelujah, come-and-get-it day in paradise!

 Welcome to The Farm—a grand labor of love and twenty-four-seven, peace demonstration, where voluntary peasants learn as they build a model community and globally affordable lifestyle.
 The Farm was a commune, a school of change and personal growth and a golden opportunity to make a difference.